 Voltages from the indicated pins to GND

-AVIN, PVIN, EN, PGOOD, SS/TRK, COMP, FB, SW -0.3V to +6V
+AVIN, PVIN, EN, PGOOD, SS/TRK, COMP, FB, RT -0.3V to +6V

 Storage Temperature -65°C to 150°C

 Junction Temperature 150°C

-Power Dissipation (2) 2.6W
+Power Dissipation (3) 2.6W

 Lead Temperature (Soldering, 10 sec) 260°C

-Minimum ESD Rating (3) ±2kV
+Minimum ESD Rating (4) ±2kV

 - (1) Absolute Maximum Ratings indicate limits beyond which damage to the device may occur.
-Operating Ratings indicate conditions for which the device is intended to be functional, but do not specific performance limits.
-For specifications and test conditions, see the Electrical Characteristics. - (2) The maximum allowable power dissipation is a function of the maximum junction temperature, TJ\MAX, the junctions-to-ambient thermal resistance, θJA, and the ambient temperature, TA.
+Operating Ratings indicate conditions for which the device is intended to be functional, but do not ensure specific performance limits.
+For ensured specifications and test conditions, see the Electrical Characteristics. - (2) If Military/Aerospace specified devices are required, please contact the Texas Instruments Sales Office/Distributors for availability and specifications. - (3) The maximum allowable power dissipation is a function of the maximum junction temperature, TJ\MAX, the junctions-to-ambient thermal resistance, θJA, and the ambient temperature, TA.
 The maximum allowable power dissipation at any ambient temperature is calculated using: PD\MAX = (TJ\MAX TA)/θJA.
-The maximum power dissipations of 2.6W is determined using TA = 25°C, θJA = 38°C/W, and TJ\MAX = 125°C. - (3) The human body model is a 100 pF capacitor discharged through a 1.5 k $\Omega$ resistor to each pin.
+The maximum power dissipations of 2.6W is determined using TA = 25°C, θJA = 25°C/W, and TJ\MAX = 125°C. The θJA specification of 25°C/W listed in the electrical characteristics table is measured with the part surface mounted to a 2" x 2" FR4 4 layer board.
+See Figure 36 for more detailed θJA information. - (4) The human body model is a 100 pF capacitor discharged through a 1.5 k $\Omega$ resistor to each pin.